 Because muscle spasms are not always obvious, and our dogs can't explain to us what the problem is, the issue presents itself a little differently in our canine companions.
 Notable differences are:

-Pain tolerance - dogs are way tougher than us, and may not show signs of pain even while suffering
+Pain tolerance - dogs are way tougher than us, and may not show signs of pain even while suffering.

-Identifying the spasm - a person can easily point to the affected muscle, it can be harder to find the spasm on a dog
+Identifying the spasm - a person can easily point to the affected muscle, it can be harder to find the spasm on a dog.

-The cause of muscle spasms in humans is sometimes from consuming caffeine or cold medicine, neither of which dogs take
+The cause of muscle spasms in humans is sometimes from consuming caffeine or cold medicine, neither of which dogs take.

 For some dogs, especially tall ones, muscle spasms are just a part of growing up.
 One Labrador was having sporadic muscle pain and twitching in his shoulder.
-His concerned owner brought him into the vet to get a check-up.
+His concerned owner brought him to the vet to get a check-up.
 The vet ran x-rays on the pup to see if there were any injuries in the shoulder.
 Everything came back clear, and the vet diagnosed the dog with growing pains.
 As the dog got older, the spasms stopped bothering him.